DanielBMarkham/Info-Ops/manuscript/chapter5.md

 Did I just say that everything in your organization, all of the information it gathers, creates, and processes?
 It all fits into one of these 18 boxes?
 Really?
 That's crazy!

 I did.
 And it does.
 One of the reasons we've spent time meeting all these old Greek dudes is because I don't want you thinking that these categories are arbitrary.
 They are not.
 They're not just something I made up.
-They're result of hundreds of years of really smart people thinking really smart thoughts.
+They're the result of hundreds of years of really smart people thinking really smart thoughts.
 (I was not one of those people) If you want a different categorization system you'll need to go back and reinvent western thought.
 I'll wait here.

 There are a couple of more curveballs that we'll go over in this first section of the book, but these tags are at the heart of any effective information stream.
 And there isn't a lot of them.